Azure-Samples/cosmos-management-net/README.md

 There are two projects and two versions of this API.
 A project of samples built on our auto-generated libraries built against the Swagger spec on the REST API for the Cosmos DB Resource Provider, and another fluent-style API that is built upon the auto-generated libary.

-Please note that the fluent interfaces are not fully complete and both the generated and fluent libraries are themselves Preview releases.
+Please note that the fluent interfaces are not fully complete and both the generated and fluent libraries are Preview releases.

 ## Contents